 Apache Gump is an acronym that stands for GNU Make Users’ Projects.
 It’s a software tool written in Python, which builds and compiles source code against the latest versions of projects hosted on various version control systems (namely Git, Mercurial, and Subversion).
 This allows Apache Gump to highlight any discrepancies within a short period after such code is uploaded to the system.

-Automatic integration systems are necessary for integrating new code from various developer platforms every day eventually leading to much smoother software development processes.
-Buildbot is an open-source automated testing tool that instead of using proprietary codes, uses Python libraries over twisted frameworks.
-Due to its open-source nature, buildbot can be modified and developed by users to fit the specific needs of their project.
+Automatic integration systems are necessary for integrating new code from various developer platforms daily, eventually leading to much smoother software development processes.
+Buildbot is an open-source automated testing tool that uses Python libraries over twisted frameworks instead of proprietary codes.
+Due to its open-source nature, Buildbot can be modified and developed by users to fit the specific needs of their project.
 This can yield a much more personalized one-on-one relationship between the software developers and their automation tools.
-It supports SCM integrations with many popular applications like Subversion (SVN), CVS, Mercurial, Git, and Monotone via Trac or TM porcelain.
+It supports SCM integrations with popular applications like Subversion (SVN), CVS, Mercurial, Git, and Monotone via Trac or TM porcelain.

-Bamboo is one of much continuous integration (CI) tools available from Atlassian.
-There are two available versions of Bamboo: the cloud version, which runs on Amazon’s EC2 infrastructure; and the open-source server version, which can be installed on-site.
-Both versions support JIRA and Bitbucket as well as any SVN/GIT repositories that you might have stored on them.
+Bamboo is one of the much more continuous integration (CI) tools available from Atlassian.
+There are two available versions of Bamboo: the cloud version, which runs on Amazon’s EC2 infrastructure, and the open-source server version, which can be installed on-site.
+Both versions support JIRA, Bitbucket, and any SVN/GIT repositories you might have stored on them.

 CircleCI is a CI tool that is hosted directly on GitHub.
 It supports various languages, including Java, Python, Ruby/Rails, and Node.js.
 It offers services that use containers to build software.
-CircleCI offers one free container for any repository and allows unlimited builds at the same time in one container.
+CircleCI offers one accessible receptacle for any repository and allows unlimited builds simultaneously in one container.
 With CircleCI, there are multiple levels of parallelization (1x, 4x, 8x, 12x, and 16x).
 Therefore, maximum parallelization of 16x is achieved in one build.
 CircleCI offers support for Docker as an image and testing tool.

 Draco.Net is a Windows service application that creates a continuous integration server (CI).
-Draco.NET integrates with your source control so you can be alerted to changes via e-mail and conduct unit testing on all necessary frameworks and code without manual download/installation of each build.
-Implementation of automated CI pipelines as well as continuous reporting will further ensure a high-quality product and reduce development time, cost, and risk.
+Draco.Net integrates with your source control so you can be alerted to changes via e-mail and conduct unit testing on all necessary frameworks and code without manual download/installation of each build.
+Implementing automated CI pipelines and continuous reporting will ensure a high-quality product and reduce development time, cost, and risk.

 8. GitLab CI

-While GitLab CI is hosted on the free hosting service GitLab.com, it also has access to repositories that are associated with paid plans and can be used by independent developers and organizations of all sizes to manage projects, code, issues, and releases.
-To use GitLab CI, one must have access to the GitLab API (which is quite easy).
+While GitLab CI is hosted on the free hosting service GitLab.com, it also has access to repositories associated with paid plans.
+It can be used by independent developers and organizations of all sizes to manage projects, code, issues, and releases.
+To use GitLab CI, one must have access to the GitLab API (which is relatively easy).
 Products built in a proprietary language called Go (located in Google land) can be tested on several operating systems such as Windows, Linux, Docker, OSX, and FreeBSD.

 9. Go CD

 Jenkins is a cross-platform, open-source continuous integration tool written in Java.
 It offers both GUI and console interfaces for configuring Jenkins.
-Jenkins is flexible because its functionality can be expanded using plugins that are easily enumerated.
-Additionally, Jenkins can load tests on multiple machines simultaneously and distribute software builds accordingly.
+Jenkins is flexible because its functionality can be expanded using plugins easily enumerated.
+Additionally, Jenkins can simultaneously load tests on multiple machines and distribute software builds accordingly.

 How to Select the Best Continuous Integration Tool?

-When considering which DevOps tool is more suitable for your team, it’s important to choose one that won’t end up taking over your development process.
-It needs to fit exactly with what you want to achieve, as well as offer the kind of guidance and support that will lead your team (moving forward) in the most efficient way possible towards the ultimate goal: an even smoother deployment process!
+When considering which DevOps tool is more suitable for your team, choosing one that won’t end up taking over your development process is essential.
+It needs to fit precisely with what you want to achieve and offer the kind of guidance and support that will lead your team (moving forward) in the most efficient way possible towards the ultimate goal: an even smoother deployment process!